Brighton vs Manchester City: How to watch, stream, team news, odds

 Brighton team news, injuries, lineup options

 Steven Alzate is set for a lengthy spell on the sidelines after his ankle injury, while Danny Welbeck is expected to miss several months after needing surgery on a thigh injury.
-Defender Adam Webster could return for this one and Tariq Lamptey could start as he is finally back after a lengthy spell out with a hamstring injury.
+Defenders Adam Webster and Tariq Lamptey are back on the bench after injuries, the former shorter and the latter quite long.

+TEAM. 💙 Here's the Albion XI to face @ManCity in the @PremierLeague this evening! 📝

 Manchester City team news, injuries, lineup options